 Is Xanax Addictive?

 Xanax is considered one of the most addictive benzodiazepine drugs available.
-Its highly desirable effects are felt quickly, especially for someone struggling with unpleasant symptoms of a physical or psychological health condition.
+The highly desirable effects are felt quickly, especially for someone struggling with unpleasant symptoms of a physical or psychological health condition.
 Xanax and other benzodiazepine drugs cause feelings of relaxation, calmness, and pleasure.
 In time, tolerance for the effects of the drug develops, leading you to need higher and more frequent doses of the drug to maintain desired outcomes.

 Many drugs require an extended pattern of misuse and abuse before tolerance, dependency, and addiction develop.
 Benzodiazepines are different.
 Even when used as directed, an addiction to Xanax can develop in as few as three or four weeks of regular use.
 Tolerance for the effects of the drug can develop in just a few days.
 Xanax addiction often occurs even when used as directed by your doctor.
 For this reason, many providers limit Xanax prescriptions to no more than thirty to sixty days.